leoschleier/rattlesnake/README.md

 # rattlesnake

-Terminal-based snake game written in Rust.
+A terminal-based snake game written in Rust that can be compiled to WebAssembly.